-Located between the mid-eastern and southern section of the LGA.
+Located between the mid eastern and south of the LGA.
 The area is forecast to have moderately high growth over the next 20 years.

-- The growth projections for Airds and Bradbury are modest over the next 20 years, however there is forecast to be urban revitalisation of social housing in Airds with development of further private market housing - The existing community meeting spaces would require maintenance as the building standard is fairly poor - Housing revitalisation in Airds and Bradbury may warrant a considerable upgrade to Airds NHC and Campbelltown Child and Family Centre.
+- The growth projections for Airds and Bradbury are modest over the next 20 years, however there is forecast to be urban revitalisation of social housing in Airds with development of further private market housing - The existing community meeting spaces would require maintenance as the building standard is fairly poor - Housing revitalisation in Airds and Bradbury may warrant a considerable upgrade to Airds NHC and Campbelltown Child Family Centre.